okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 To test the SSO IdP flow:

 1. Open a new incognito window in your browser.
-1. Go to your developer-edition Okta org.
+1. Go to your Developer Edition Okta org.
 For example: `https://dev-12345678.okta.com`
 1. Sign in to the Okta End-User Dashboard as an end user that was assigned the integration.
     > **Note**: If you sign in as a non-admin user to your Okta org from a browser, the End-User Dashboard appears.
 1. Confirm that your app tile appears on the Okta End-User Dashboard.